 Using it makes it possible for construction teams to work with less equipment, saving money and time.
 Hence it is ideal construction equipment.

 A bulldozer is often used to plow mud and snow after heavy rain and snowfall from the road.
 The bulldozer’s blade can carry or push the materials aside to clear a road.

 41. Bump Cutter/ Screed

-A bump Cutter / Screed is usually applying on the concrete surface to make it plan and well finished.
+A bump Cutter / Screed is usually applied on the concrete surface to make it plain and well-finished.

 An instrument used for constructing a flooring system is a screed that brings the floor to the wanted thickness or height and presents it properly for a specified flooring.

 The screed can also be categorized as a rehabilitation method.
 The pre-blended mortar mixed with anhydrite-based binders and the cementitious binders will form the composition of screeds.